awslabs/genai-bedrock-agent-chatbot/README.md

 - AWS CDK Toolkit 2.114.1+, installed installed and configured.
 For more information, see Getting started with the AWS CDK in the AWS CDK documentation.
 - Python 3.11+, installed and configured.
 For more information, see Beginners Guide/Download in the Python documentation.
 - An active AWS account
 - An AWS account bootstrapped by using AWS CDK in us-east-1 or us-west-2.
-Enable Claude model access in Bedrock service.
+Enable Claude model and Titan Embedding model access in Bedrock service.

 ## Target technology stack